About raising children with rare diseases and conditions

 There are also some everyday things you can do to support your child’s development:

 - Seek early intervention.
 Early intervention can make a big difference to your child’s life now and in the future.
 Your child’s medical team will help you work out what’s likely to help your child most.
-And if your child is an NDIS participant, you can also talk about early intervention with your NDIA planner, NDIS early childhood partner or NDIS local area coordinator (LAC).
+And if your child is an NDIS participant, you can also talk about early intervention with your NDIA planner, NDIS early childhood partner or local area coordinator.

-- Seek practical information about raising children with this condition.
-You can do this by speaking to other parents who’ve had similar experiences or by joining a rare disease support group.
+- Seek practical information about raising children with this disease or condition.
+You can do this by speaking to other parents who’ve had similar experiences or by joining a rare disease or condition support group.
 People in these groups can often give you emotional support too.

 - Promote your child’s mental health and wellbeing by tuning in to their feelings, building positive relationships, and helping them have a healthy lifestyle.

-- Help others understand your child’s rare disease.
-When grown-ups and children understand your child’s condition, they can interact and play more meaningfully with your child.
+- Help others understand your child’s rare disease or condition.
+When grown-ups and children understand your child’s disease or condition, they can interact and play more meaningfully with your child.
 You can ask your child’s professionals or a support group for fact sheets or make your own to give to teachers, GPs, other parents and so on.
 Some standard answers can be good too.
 For example, ‘Eli’s bones break easily, but he can still play chasey.
 Just touch his wheelchair rather than his body’.

 - Be an advocate for your child.
 Health professionals are experts in your child’s health and medical care.
 But you’re an expert on your child.
 No-one knows your child better than you do, and it’s OK to speak up for your child’s needs, especially if you have concerns about any area of your child’s health, development or wellbeing.

-Most rare diseases are complex conditions, so you and your child will probably work with a large team of medical specialists and health professionals.
+Most rare diseases and conditions are complex, so you and your child will probably work with a large team of medical specialists and health professionals.

 At first this might feel daunting.
 But it’s best to see yourself as working in partnership with these professionals.
-When you combine your deep knowledge of your child with the professionals’ expertise in rare diseases, you’re more likely to get the best outcomes for your child.
+When you combine your deep knowledge of your child with the professionals’ expertise in rare diseases and conditions, you’re more likely to get the best outcomes for your child.

 If you have a partner, it’s a good idea for both of you to meet with professionals and attend appointments together.
-This gives you both a chance to share your knowledge about your child and better understand your child’s disease.
+This gives you both a chance to share your knowledge about your child and better understand your child’s disease or condition.